chroma-core/chroma/docs/cip/CIP_8_Matrix_Packages.md

 ## Motivation

 We want to foster an ecosystem of "knowledge packages," such that users can stitch together RAG programs by combining these packages with their own data.
 We will call such packages, and their format, "matrix."
-Drop in a matrix package - now your RAG app knows kung fu.
+Drop a matrix package into your RAG app - now it knows kung fu.

-While many steps are necessary to reach this overarching goal, a clear initial step and the scope of this CIP is to define a knowledge package format and make the information held in Chroma portable into that format.
-The completeness criteria for this proposal is to allow a full round trip - chroma->matrix->chroma.
+Many steps are necessary to reach this overarching goal, but the history of traditional software packaging clearly indicates that simple tools for both producing and consuming packages are prerequisite to healthy ecosystems.
+The scope of this CIP is an initial step towards that end: define a knowledge package format, and make the information held in Chroma portable into that format.
+The completeness criteria for this proposal is to define a full round trip, chroma -> matrix -> chroma.

-(Note that this CIP explicitly omits any actual dependency management behavior, treating that as a future problem to tackle.)

 Ideally, the matrix package format could eventually be shared by the many tools in the emergent LLM/AI stack.
 This proposal seeks to balance that Chroma-agnostic goal with the reality that working, useful software is usually prerequisite to bootstrapping an ecosystem.
 ## Impact